planglois925/Test_Controls_Doc/Appendix/EnforcingPasswordLengthViaLGPE.rst

    LGPE Minimum Password Length

-Input 14 as the minimum password length and select Apply.
+Input 14 as the minimum password length and select *Apply*.

 .. note::
 	This will not automatically make a user change their password to meet policy.
 Users will need to manually update their password, but Windows will ensure that future passwords are at least 14 characters long.